In Trump era, Rachel Maddow starts beating Fox News

 "The Rachel Maddow Show" surpassed "Tucker Carlson Tonight" in March among 25- to 54-year-old viewers, the demographic that determines advertising rates.

 Maddow was on track to win again in April.
-But on Monday night the cable news ratings race changes dramatically.
-Carlson moves from 9 p.m. to 8, replacing Bill O'Reilly, and Fox's 5 p.m. talk show "The Five" moves to 9.
+But on Monday night the cable news ratings race changed dramatically.
+Carlson moved from 9 p.m. to 8, replacing Bill O'Reilly, and Fox's 5 p.m. talk show "The Five" moved to 9.

 Maddow may or may not benefit from the change.
 Regardless, executives all across television news have already taken notice of her recent wins.